Mono-Game/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

 - Altered the constructor signature to require a `Game` class instance, required for registering the class to the services registry.
 - A null check to ensure you do not accidentally pass a bad game reference (always code as if it is going to break, then it will not)
 - Cache the `Game` reference to the property in the class.
-- Towards the end of the constructor, once everything is setup and good, we check if an existing `Input State` class has been registered already (just in case we accidentally register it twice :D )
+- Towards the end of the constructor, once everything is setup and good, we check if an existing `InputState` class has been registered already (just in case we accidentally register it twice :D )
 - And finally, once all the checks are done, we finally register this instance of the `InputState` class with the `Game.Services` registry.

 A lot of boilerplate to ensure the class is registered safely and securely, as well as checking there is only one (there can only be one).
 Now whenever we need input we can just ask for the `InputState` class and start receiving data.
 All will become more clear as we update our input in the game.